The Hispanic community is one of the fastest growing communities in America this decade.

 Wichita is the largest city in the U.S. state of Kansas.
 Located in south-central Kansas on the Arkansas River, Wichita is the county seat of Sedgwick County and the principal city of the Wichita metropolitan area whose estimated population in 2015 was 644,610.
 As of 2016, the city of Wichita had an estimated population of 389,902.

-There You Have It – Hispanic Populations Across Kansas
+There You Have It – Hispanic or Latino Populations Across Kansas

-If you’re looking for a breakdown of Hispanic populations across Kansas according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Kansas according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Kansas:
+If you’re curious enough, here are the least Hispanic or Latino places in Kansas:

 - Prairie Village